GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 _If you've never done a snapshot goal before_, this one is a good place to start.
 The features should not involve very complex logic.

 This particular snapshot roughly mimics the work done in this [pull request][example-pr].
-When you are done implmeneting your solution, take a look at the code there to see how closely it matches your solution.
+When you are done implementing your solution, take a look at the code there to see how closely it matches your solution.

 ## Specifications